 Accessible Healthcare Documents and Why They MatterPublished on

-The medical and healthcare industry requires a lot of paperwork to operate.
-Much of that paperwork is, at least in part, completed by the patient.
+The medical and healthcare industries require a lot of paperwork to operate.
+Some of that paperwork is, at least in part, completed by the patient.
 The patient’s paperwork provides, for instance, important information, privacy protection, and ensures their information is correct.
 This is true even when the patient has a visual disability or impairment.

-In fact, federal law dictates that all patient forms, documents and communications be available in accessible formats for patients with blindness and visual disabilities.
+In fact, federal law dictates that all patient forms, documents, and communication be available in accessible formats for patients with blindness and visual disabilities.
 In other words, if you’re not offering accessible documents to your clients, you’re out of compliance with the law.

 Increased accessibility improves patient experience

-Our founder shared his recent experience navigating a fairly major healthcare experience—heart surgery—as a person with blindness.
-What he found is all too common in hospitals and healthcare facilities across America: no accessible documents for him, a staff that was unclear on how best to accommodate and care for a blind patient, and an organization that was unwilling to grant him his autonomy and independence.
+Our co-founder shared his experience navigating a fairly major healthcare experience—heart surgery—as a person with blindness.
+Consequently, what he found is all too common in hospitals and healthcare facilities across America.
+There weren’t any accessible healthcare documents for him, the staff was unclear on how best to accommodate and care for a blind patient, and the organization was unwilling to grant him his autonomy and independence.

-Read Braille Works’ founder Lou Fioritto’s blog, I Can Sign My Own Name!
+Read our co-founder’s blog: I Can Sign My Own Name!
 Our CEO’s Frustrations With Healthcare’s Lack of Accessibility

-This can, and should be, an unfortunate anomaly.
-Hospitals, clinics, insurance companies and many other healthcare providers of all kinds can help make communication easier for patients with blindness or visual disabilities.
+This should be an unfortunate anomaly, but it’s not.
+Hospitals, clinics, and insurance companies, as well as many other healthcare providers of all kinds, can help make communication easier for patients with blindness or visual disabilities.
 It starts with an accessibility strategy that puts the patient’s dignity and independence first.

-- Make all patient communications available in braille, large print, audio, and accessible PDF.
+- Make all patient communication available in braille, large print, audio, and accessible PDF.

 - Remember that the patient should have the final say when it comes to their needs.